pivotal/docs-tap/scst-policy/install-sigstore-stack.hbs.md

 ## <a id='sigstore-copy-files'></a> Copy Release Files to Cluster Accessible Machine

-With the images migrated and accessible, the next step is to copy the `release-*.yaml` files onto the machine that is installing the Sigstore Stack with Kubernetes cluster access.
+With the images migrated and accessible, copy the `release-*.yaml` files onto the machine that is installing the Sigstore Stack with Kubernetes cluster access.

 ## <a id='sigstore-prepare-fulcio-patch'></a> Prepare Patching Fulcio Release File